nus-cs2113-AY1920S2/tp/tutorials/gradleTutorial.md

 The plugin can be configured by setting some properties.
 By default, it produces a jar file with the name in the format of `{archiveBaseName}-{archiveVersion}.jar` (the two properties can be set in the `build.gradle` file).

-You can generate an executable jar by running the command `gradlew shadowJar` which publishes an executable jar to `./build/libs/`.
+You can generate an executable jar by running the logic.command `gradlew shadowJar` which publishes an executable jar to `./build/libs/`.

 **Resources**:
 * [Gradle documentation for Shadow plugin](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow)